japila-books/apache-spark-internals/docs/executor/Executor.md

 Executor is a process that is used for executing scheduler:Task.md[tasks].

-Executor _typically_ runs for the entire lifetime of a Spark application which is called *static allocation of executors* (but you could also opt in for spark-dynamic-allocation.md[dynamic allocation]).
+Executor _typically_ runs for the entire lifetime of a Spark application which is called *static allocation of executors* (but you could also opt in for [dynamic allocation](../dynamic-allocation/index.md)).

 Executors are managed by executor:ExecutorBackend.md[executor backends].